|

 On February 3, 1978, Trooper

-Champy, 32, heard a call for assistance of a motorist whose car had been
+Champy, 32, heard a call for assistance at 5:30 p.m. of a motorist whose car had been

-Korbett pursued the fleeing vehicle and eventually stopped it.
+Korbett pursued the fleeing vehicle and eventually stopped it at exit 10.
 During a

 struggle to arrest the passenger of the vehicle Trooper Champy suffered